Debtanu-Ghosh/Using-Llama-cold-mail-generator/README.md

 ![img2](./images/img1.png)

+# Why do we use vector database?
+- Vector database excel at finding data points that are conceptually similar, even if they don't have exact keyword matches by using vector embeddings that capture the meaning of the data.
+Basically they calculate the ED between query and probable matches and give the result according to the shortest distance.

 # Set-up

 - To get started we first need to get an API_KEY from here: https://console.groq.com/keys.
 Inside app/.env update the value of GROQ_API_KEY with the API_KEY you created.